 There was the sharp learning curve of going from vacation mode to real life — from a fun, exhilarating long-distance romance to suddenly sharing a home, a budget, a routine, and every unhealed corner of themselves with another human being.
 Their conflict resolution styles were, to put it generously, a work in progress.
 Their communication styles clashed in ways that took real effort, real humility, and real commitment to untangle.

-They lost people they loved.
+They grieved people they loved.
 Alyssa lost a friend and mentor, far too suddenly, to a car crash.
-She witnessed the quick health decline of her first stepfather — Dr. Hillard Sharf, who'd helped raise her since she was seven — and loss of him far too early, to Parkinson's Disease.
-She received news of other loved ones facing serious health battles and other worrisome challenges.
+She witnessed the sudden decline of her first stepfather — Dr. Hillard Sharf, who'd helped raise her since she was seven — and the loss of him far too early, to Parkinson's Disease.
+They went through traumas around Sage's health and safety and nursed her back to wellness and to feeling secure again.
+They got news of other loved ones facing serious health battles and other worrisome challenges.
 They each carried old wounds that the closeness of real partnership has a way of surfacing, whether you're ready or not.

-There were job losses and physical injuries and tough, scary, sad seasons that arrived uninvited and stayed longer than welcome.
+There were job losses and physical injuries and days that took mustering real grit just to get out of bed.
+There were hard, sad, scary, grit-building seasons that arrived uninvited and stayed longer than welcome.

-And what they did with all of it: stay.
-They soldiered through hard seasons by doing harder work — counseling, individual and couples, relationship books and podcasts and seminars and learning conflict resolution methods and employing the real power of prayer and seeking wise counsel from clergy and having long, raw, honest conversations with friends who had walked this road before them and come out the other side (head nod here to those very first neighbor-friends they met in Phoenix, Michael and Lindsay, who became exactly that kind of compass and counsel for them).
+And the simple little thing they did through all of the messy, complicated, harrowing ordeals was: stay.
+They soldiered through the toughest days by doing tougher work — going to counseling, individual and couples, reading or listening to relationship books and mental wellness podcasts and attending growth seminars and learning conflict resolution methods and utilizing the power of prayer and seeking wise counsel from clergy and having long, raw, honest conversations with friends who had walked this road before them and come out the other side (head nod here to those very first neighbor-friends they met in Phoenix, Michael and Lindsay, who became exactly that kind of compass and counsel for them).

 And through all of it, one thing was never actually in question: that they would get through it together.
 That was an inarguable fact.
 It just sometimes needed reminding.

-The hard times didn't break them.
+The challenges didn't break them.
 They built them.

-They had talked about it, of course.
-They'd always talked about it.
-He'd declared she was the one by the end of their first month together, had said he'd "marry her tomorrow" way back then and meant every word.
+They had talked about it for years, of course.
+He'd declared she was the one by the end of their first month together, had said he'd "marry her tomorrow" way back then, and meant every word.
 But turning that feeling into an actual proposal — into a wedding, a real one, the kind they both always wanted — kept getting nudged aside by the next big thing to handle, the next chapter to get through first.
 Not the right time.
 Not yet.

 Until January 25th, 2025.
 A Saturday evening.
 Around 7:30pm.